JuliaLang/IJulia.jl/README.md

 messages to the terminal: edit your `IJulia/src/IJulia.jl` file (in your `.julia` package directory) to change the line `verbose = false` at the top to `verbose = true` and `const capture_stderr = true` to `const capture_stderr = false`.
-Then re-run `ipython notebook --profile julia` from your terminal and look for the error message when IJulia dies.
+Then restart the kernel or open a new notebook and look for the error message when IJulia dies